molinfo-vienna/PharmacoMatch/README.md

 - [ ] Model Validation: Previously, I performed validation by comparing the similarity of a pharmacophore query embedding and the database ligand embeddings with the precomputed alignment score of a virtual screening run with the CDPKit.
 I would change this validation approach for several reasons, although comparable experiments should be done in the benchmarking section.
 VS is highly dependent on the selected query and dataset, but more importantly, the two algorithms do not achieve the same thing.
 The CDPKit VS is a substructure search, but the PhectorDB approach is a similarity search, so we should treat them differently and not compare them directly.
 I would store the augmented pharmacophores on disc instead of creating them on the fly and precompute the Jaccard-Similarity between the pairs.
 The model validation will simply be the similarity estimation on the validation set.

-- [ ] I have not found a contrastive loss to enable substructure search, but if it exists, it would be definitely interesting, since this could enable actual VS in the classical sense.
+- [ ] I have found a contrastive loss to enable [substructure search](https://arxiv.org/pdf/2007.03092.pdf), implementing this could enable VS in the classical sense.

 - [ ] SimCLR training took a long time, but training with the contrastive loss should go faster.
 If so, then it is time to implement an automated model optimization pipeline (grid search, random, or baysian).